hiperesfera/icap_service/Readme.md

 `docker run -d --rm --name icap  squid:icap`

 ### Show the container logs ###
-Squid and the ICAP service are both managed by the Supervidord service.
-Supervisord is configured to run the in foreground (nodaemon) making logging avaiable via /dev/stdout.
+Squid and the ICAP service are both managed by the Supervisord service.
+Supervisord is configured to run the foreground (nodaemon) which makes logging available via /dev/stdout.
 You can see the logs using:

 `docker logs -f icap`